 Grade 5 English.
 Grade 5 in English Literature if taken.

-Studying English Language at A level and then further will open doors to a number of professions: journalism, public relations, advertising, publishing, marketing, theatre, teaching, business management, etc. The course is also a good A Level if you are considering professional areas such as architecture, law, local government and the civil service.
+Studying English Language at A level and then further will open doors to a number of professions: journalism, public relations, advertising, publishing, marketing, theatre, teaching, business management, etc.

 Check out our Culture Vulture link to see what takes your interest.